yuvi-442/chatbot/README.md

-                                                             Revolutionizing customer support with an intelligent chatbot for automated assistance .
+                                                             Revolutionizing customer support with an intelligent chatbot for automated assistance.

 📖 Project Overview

             This project is a simple customer support chatbot built using Python, leveraging the Multinomial Naive Bayes classification model and the CountVectorizer from scikit-learn.
 The chatbot takes user queries as input and classifies them into predefined categories such as password reset, order status, or contact support.

             The aim is to simulate a lightweight FAQ chatbot that can assist users with their questions in real time using basic natural language processing and supervised machine learning.